AmbiqAI/libtimingtest/README.md

-# ns-aot-unit-test
+# a fork of ns-aot-unit-test

-A test harness for HeliosAOT to verify the correctness of the AOT compilation process.
+to run tests on board
 ## Notes

 To view disassembly of the compiled kernel, use the following command: